Changes due to COVID-19 (coronavirus)

 16-18 year olds

-If you're aged between 16 and 18 and you are homeless or threatened with homelessness, a joint assessment will be completed with Housing Solutions and Children’s Social Care.
+If you're aged between 16 and 18 and you're homeless or threatened with homelessness, a joint assessment will be completed with Housing Options team and Children’s Social Care.
 This assessment will include discussing your circumstances and any support needs.
 This will help us to prevent you becoming homeless and assist you to return home where this is suitable.

 If you're in prison or youth detention and will have no home on release, we can assess your needs and we will work with you and any professionals helping you to find a home.